Last updated: July 26, 2024

 The posting of preprints in dedicated venues has risen in recent years as a solution to scholarly publishing delays.
 Preprinting is now a widely accepted and encouraged practice that does not create copyright hurdles or duplicate publication issues with the majority of scientific journals and platforms.

-Importantly, the immediate, open-access circulation of preprints also creates an opportunity to collect early feedback from peers and to secure the paternity of research results.
+Importantly, the immediate, open-access circulation of preprints creates an opportunity to collect feedback from peers and to secure the paternity of research results.

 Archiving and Preservation